Importance of long-ranged electron-electron interactions for the magnetic phase diagram of twisted bilayer graphene: Results

 When Hartree interactions are included (right panel of Fig.~\ref{fig:CU}), a qualitatively different behaviour of $\Ucrit$ is observed near the magic angle.
 In particular, the lowest values of $\Ucrit$ are now found for electron-doped systems.
 Very close to the magic angle, $\Ucrit$ is lowest for $\nu=1$.
 At twist angles somewhat smaller or larger than the magic angle, the lowest value of $\Ucrit$ is at $\nu=2$ and at $\theta=0.96\degree$ or $1.16\degree$ the minimum is at $\nu=3$.
-These findings can be understood from the Hartree theory band structures, Fig.~\ref{fig:BS_H}, which show that the doping level which gives rise to the flattest bands depends on the twist angle: at the magic angle the flattest bands are found at $\nu=\pm 1$, while at $\theta=1.20\degree$ the higher-energy bands are extremely flat at $\nu=\pm 3$.
+These findings can be understood from the Hartree theory band structures, as seen in Fig.~\ref{fig:BS_H}, which show that the doping level which gives rise to the flattest bands depends on the twist angle: at the magic angle the flattest bands are found at $\nu=\pm 1$, while at $\theta=1.20\degree$ the higher-energy bands are extremely flat at $\nu=\pm 3$.
 Figure~\ref{fig:CU} also shows that magnetic instabilities occur over a larger twist angle range when long-ranged Hartree interactions are included.
 Specifically, the Hartree$+U$ approach predicts such instabilities for a twist-angle window from $\theta=0.96\degree$ to $\theta=1.16\degree$.
 This larger critical twist angle window is consistent with experimental findings: recent transport and tunnelling experiments reported correlated phases in a twist angle range from $1.0\degree$ to $1.2\degree$~\cite{Balents2020,cao2020nematicity}.

 Next, we analyze the spatial structure of the magnetic phases: the leading magnetic instabilities are either \AA{}ngström scale anti-ferromagnetic with a modulation on the moir\'e scale (MAFM), \AA{}ngström scale anti-ferromagnetic with nodes in the AB and BA regions (NAFM) or mostly ferromagnetic (FM), see Fig.~\ref{fig:Ordering}.
 Figure~\ref{fig:Zeta} shows the magnetic phase diagram as function of twist angle and doping near the magic angle.
-Without Hartree interactions, the hole doped system is typically ferromagnetic (except at the magic angle).
+Without Hartree interactions, the hole doped system is typically FM.
 Ferromagnetism is found to coincide with small values of $\Ucrit$.
-In contrast, the undoped and electron doped system always exhibits modulated anti-ferromagnetic order (MAFM) with NAFM only occurring at $\nu=0$ and $\nu=1$ at the magic angle.
+In contrast, the undoped and electron doped system always exhibits MAFM, with NAFM only occurring at $\nu=0$ and $\nu=1$ at the magic angle.